LucinoGarcia/Portfolio/README.md

 ## Disease Detection with Computer Vision
-- Developed a 3D U-Net model for classifying tumors in DICOM format MRI data.
-- Data was provided by the Decathlon 10 Challenge but required patching and standardization.
-- A 3D U-Net model was chosen for its architecture optimized for volumetric datasets.
-Soft Dice was used as the loss function, and Dice Coefficient was used as the metric.
+- Developed a 3D U-Net model for tumor classification in DICOM format MRI data, utilizing Soft Dice as the loss function and Dice Coefficient as the metric.
-- Utilized both sensitivity and specificity as measures of model evaluation.
-Sensitivity and specificity varied by samples but typically exceeded 85% sensitivity and 90% specificity.
+- Utilized sensitivity and specificity measures for model evaluation, typically achieving over 85% sensitivity and 90% specificity, showcasing the model's potential for cancerous tissue classification and its ability to generalize well with additional datasets. <br>
-- A 3D U-Net model can definitely be utilized for cancerous tissue classification—even with samples in the hundreds.
-It should generalize nicely after being trained on additional datasets.

 ![image](/images/3_View.png)